Axway/amplify-central/content/en/docs/manage_marketplace/set_product_visibility.md

 2. Select **Products > All Products**.
 The product list view is displayed.
 3. Select a product to view its details.
 4. Click **Set Visibility**.
-5. Under **Platform User**, select one of the following options from the **Visible To** menu:
+5. Under **Platform Users**, select one of the following options from the **Visible To** menu:

     * **Everyone** - (default) make the product visible to all registered users in your provider organization.
-    * **Selected user** - only members of the selected teams can see the product in the Marketplace:
+    * **Selected teams** - only members of the selected teams can see the product in the Marketplace
+    * **Exclude selected teams** - only members not part of selected teams can see the product in Marketplace
+    * **None** - nobody on arketpalce will be able to see the product

-        * From the list of available teams in your provider organization, select the teams you want to give product visibility.
+        * From the list of available teams in your provider organization, select the teams you want to give product visibility or remove visibility from.

-## Make product available to Marketplace users
+## Make product available to Marketplace users - COMING SOON

 To set the visibility for external consumers: